Neural Volume Super-Resolution: Experiments

-In terms of perceptual quality, models of existing methods that were trained on large datasets yield better LPIPS scores, but our method scores on par with the leading baselines that share the same training data.
-Finally, the across view-direction inconsistency (AVI) scores reveal an inherent advantage for methods operating in the volumetric domain.
-Note that the AVI score cannot stand by itself, and one should examine it alongside the corresponding PSNR score.
-This is because one trivial way to achieve perfect consistency is to wipe out the image content in all frames.
-That explains why the (3D-based) `naive' baseline performs slightly better than us in terms of AVI, as our method yields sharper images that contain finer details.

-In Fig.~\ref{fig:results} we compare our results with those of the leading evaluated baselines visually, by showing rendered LR novel views by our model (left column) followed (from left to right) by their versions super-resolved by two image SR methods, a video SR method, simple rendering using the LR planes (`naive') and our method (right column).
-Note that our method reconstructs finer details compared to all other baselines, and goes as far as reconstructing delicate structures such as the dragon's horns and tail, elaborated Lego parts, and even a subtle dent near the microphone's volume knob.
-Please refer to the supplementary material for additional comparisons and visualizations.
+\myparagraph{Results.} The quantitative comparisons reported in Tabs.~\ref{tab:reconst} and~\ref{tab:real_reconst} indicate the significant advantage of the proposed approach in terms of reconstruction quality (PSNR, SSIM) and perceptual quality (LPIPS) over all baselines, when evaluated on synthetic and real world scenes alike.

+An additional inherent advantage of our approach, which super-resolves the volumetric representation itself, is its guaranteed across-view consistency.
+This advantage does not reflect in the quantitative results brought here, nor can it be conveyed in the still images depicted in Fig.~\ref{fig:results}.
+We therefore kindly refer readers to the videos provided in the Supp., which demonstrate this advantage over other baselines that perform SR in post-processing.

+Interestingly, the results suggest that utilizing 2D SR methods (trained using the same data) actually has a negative effect on reconstruction performance, even compared to the naive baselines.
+We attribute this to the significant inconsistency resulting from independently processing different scene views.

-\myparagraph{Ablation Study.} We further analyse the effect of using different feature plane sizes beyond the visual demonstration in Fig.~\ref{fig:plane_res}.
-We empirically find that the plane size should be set to $1$-$2$ times the resolution of the captured images set, while diverging from this range by a factor of $4$ (in either direction) yields a drop of $\sim1.7$db in PSNR.
-Similarly, we analyse the significance of the 4\textsuperscript{th} (view-direction) plane $P_\text{dir}$ introduced in this work, by averaging the performance gap over four scenes ($800$ images), and find that utilizing it leads to an increase of almost $3$db in PSNR, which aligns with the visual demonstration in Fig.~\ref{fig:viewdir_effect}.
-We provide the full results corresponding to these experiments and report additional ablation experiments in the supplementary material.
+Finally, we demonstrate the advantage of our approach visually in Fig.~\ref{fig:results}, where we compare novel test scene views rendered by our approach vs. the top performing baselines. \myparagraph{Ablations and Limitations.} We further examine the effect of different components and hyper-parameter choices in our framework in a series of ablation experiments.
+We find that the resolution of the positional feature planes should be set to $1$-$2$ times the resolution of the captured images set, while diverging from this range by a factor of $4$ (in either direction) yields a drop of $\sim1.7$ dB in PSNR, as we demonstrate visually in Fig.~\ref{fig:plane_res}.
+Similarly, we analyse the significance of the 4\textsuperscript{th} (view-direction) plane $P_\text{dir}$ introduced in this work, and find that it is responsible to an increase of almost $3$ dB in PSNR, which aligns with the visual demonstration in Fig.~\ref{fig:viewdir_effect}.
+Please refer to the Supp. for detailed results and additional ablation experiments.